-25. Can academic appointees use EPAL or EPSL if they get sick from side effects of the SARS-CoV-2 (COVID-19) vaccine?
+24. Can academic appointees use EPSL if they get sick from side effects of the SARS-CoV-2 (COVID-19) vaccine?

 Yes.
-If an academic appointee who has EPAL available gets the SARS-CoV-2 (COVID-19) vaccine and gets sick from side effects of the vaccine and is unable to work for that reason, the appointee would be able to use EPAL for that time.
-Alternatively, appointees may request EPSL (Reason 3(e)) for that purpose.
-If an appointee has exhausted EPAL and/or EPSL or opts not to use them, the appointee would be able to use accrued sick leave, vacation leave, and/or PTO.
+Academic appointees may request EPSL (Reason 3(e)) for that purpose.
+If an appointee has exhausted EPSL or opts not to use them, the appointee would be able to use accrued sick leave, vacation leave, and/or PTO.